KuskIV/ml_exam_notes/Talking_paper/Jeppe/_1 Linear Models.md

 For linear regression we can see that the accuracy is very low.
 From the confusion matrix we can see that the model has trouble with class blue and green classes, but alos with the red class.

-For the final exercise we will use all 4 features in the dataset.
-The results of this is slight improvements to the accuracy of the linear regression model and KNN.

 ## OLD
 4 min presentation